nathaneastwood/poorman/README.md

 ## Docker

-If you’d like to try out the package using Docker, you can run the latest image with:
+If you’d like to try out the latest version of the package on CRAN using Docker, you can run the latest image with:

 ``` bash
 docker run --rm -it nathaneastwood/poorman